TrueBlocks/trueblocks-core/docs/readmes/apps/serve.md

 ## chifra serve

-`chifra serve` delivers all of the `chifra` commands, along with all of their options, as a JSON api using the GoLang program we call `flame`.
+`chifra serve` delivers a JSON API for each of the `chifra` commands along with each of its options.
+It does this through `flame` server which is written in Go.

-You may get help on the [API here](https://www.tokenomics.io/api.html ).
-Although another way to get help to simply run `chifra --help` or `chifra <cmd> --help` to see routes and all the options for each route.
-See below for an example of converting a command line to an API url.
+[Get help with the API here](https://www.tokenomics.io/api.html ).

+Another way to get help to run `chifra --help` or `chifra <cmd> --help` on your command line.
+See below for an example of converting command line options to a call to the API.
+There's a one-to-one correspondence between the command line tools and options and the API routes and their options.

 ### usage